How Can You Become Fluent in a Foreign Language?

 I firmly believe that we all have the innate ability to learn foreign languages.
 We just need to believe in ourselves, and stay with the process.
 We just need to develop new habits and give ourselves the benefit of the doubt.

 There is a condition.
 Just as with embarking on a journey, when you decide to learn a language, you accept responsibility for reaching your target.
 In other words you have to take charge.
-You have to become and an autonomous learner.
+You have to become an autonomous learner.

 Will it work?